551st Parachute Infantry Battalion (United States): Cultural legacy

 A monument was built at Leignon, Belgium, to memorialize Pfc Milo Huempfner, who was awarded the Distinguished Service Cross for action there on 23 December 1944.

 A plaque was dedicated in Noirefontaine, Belgium to the 551st Parachute Infantry Battalion and the civilians of the area.

 A plaque dedicated in La Chapelle, Belgium in the town hall to the 551st Parachute Infantry Regiment.

 A memorial stone was placed at Fort Benning, Georgia, honoring the Battalion.
 It is notable because it includes a statue of their dog mascot, Furlough.

 In Rochelinval, Belgium a plaque was dedicated on 20 August 1989 to the 551st Parachute Infantry Battalion from the Belgian people.
 A Stele to Lt.
 Col. Wood G. Joerg who was killed on 7 January 1945, and to the 551st Parachute Battalion Combat Team.
 On 18 February 2001, a plaque was added to the stele with the Presidential Unit Citation.
 In February 2000, a plaque was dedicated to Bill Tucker, "Tucker's House," and to his I Company, 505th Parachute Regiment.

 In 2010 another plaque was added in memory of Sgt.
-Robert Hill, who was killed on 7 January 1945 in Rochelinval.
+Robert H. Hill, who was killed on 7 January 1945 in Rochelinval.
 For his heroïc actions on that day he was awarded the DSC.

 In the SandHill Game land on the west side of Camp Mackall, NC a monument was dedicated (1 JULY 1992) to the heroic men of the 551st PIB.
 This monument is also dedicated to the memory of the 8 Paratroopers that drowned in Lake Kinney Cameron Lake during a night jump on 16 FEBRUARY 1944.

 There is a monument located next to the house that served as former medical aidstation at Dairomont.
 This monument is dedicated to the 551st and their legendary bayonet charge at German machinegun positions in the woods nearby the monument.